 Effective Kaizen Event Implementation

-Kaizen Event is a practical & effective Lean Tool.
+Kaizen Event is a practical and effective Lean Tool.
 Improving productivity is the motivation behind Kaizen Event implementation.
 It should support major strategic initiatives.
 Change is for the betterment – the real idea behind Kaizen.
 Kaizen Events are a great opportunity for management teams to take the time to reflect on how well business processes can be implemented and are functioning within the organization.
 It enables review of ongoing initiatives and helps to re-evaluate and reprioritize improvement projects.

 In Japanese, the term Kaizen means “change for the better” or “continuous improvement.”
 In business, it describes processes that are put in place to gradually and methodically improve productivity in an organization, involving all employees.